RohitM-IN/SeleniumManager/README.md

 # Selenium Grid Manager

-Selenium Grid Manager is a C# library for managing multiple Selenium WebDriver instances in parallel using Selenium Grid.
+Selenium Grid Manager is a C# library designed to efficiently manage multiple Selenium WebDriver instances in parallel, making use of Selenium Grid.

-> Note: As a solo developer I only got time on weekends as i do have a job so you can only expect any updates on this project on weekends.
+> Note: As a solo developer I only got time on weekends as I do have a job so you can only expect any updates on this project on weekends.

 ## Table of Contents